-- b.
-Signed, written consent of the parent or legal guardian.
-(Forms are available at each school) - c.
-Medication must be provided to the school by the parent or guardian in the container that meets acceptable pharmaceutical standards. - d.
-The medication container shall contain clear instructions identifying the student's name; name, address, and telephone number of the pharmacy; prescription numbers; date dispensed; clear instructions for use; drug name and strength; last name and initial of pharmacist; cautionary auxiliary labels, if applicable; physician's dentists, or other authorized healthcare prescriber's name.
-Labels of prepackaged medications shall contain the medication name; dosage form; strength; quantity; name of manufacturer or distributor; and manufacturer's lot or batch numbered. - e.
-At the beginning of each school year and anytime there is a change in medication, a new form from the physician or other licensed prescriber licensed in Louisiana must accompany the new prescription; and - f.
-No more than one month's supply (twenty-five school days) of the medication shall be kept at school. - 5.
+- An order from a licensed medical physician or other authorized prescriber in Louisiana or adjacent state which includes the student's name; name, signature, business address, office phone number, and emergency phone numbers of the physician or other authorized healthcare prescriber; the frequency and time of the medication; the route and dosage of the medication; and a written statement of the desired effects and any student-specific potential for adverse effects. - Signed, written consent of the parent or legal guardian.
+(Forms are available at each school) - Medication must be provided to the school by the parent or guardian in the container that meets acceptable pharmaceutical standards. - The medication container shall contain clear instructions identifying the student's name; name, address, and telephone number of the pharmacy; prescription numbers; date dispensed; clear instructions for use; drug name and strength; last name and initial of pharmacist; cautionary auxiliary labels, if applicable; physician's dentists, or other authorized healthcare prescriber's name.
+Labels of prepackaged medications shall contain the medication name; dosage form; strength; quantity; name of manufacturer or distributor; and manufacturer's lot or batch numbered. - At the beginning of each school year and anytime there is a change in medication, a new form from the physician or other licensed prescriber licensed in Louisiana must accompany the new prescription; and - No more than one month's supply (twenty-five school days) of the medication shall be kept at school. - 1.
 Disposition of medication at the end of the school year.
 Medication shall be picked up by the parent/guardian within 5 days of the end of the academic year.
-Medication not picked up will be destroyed or otherwise disposed of in accordance with Louisiana law and accepted practice. - 6.
+Medication not picked up will be destroyed or otherwise disposed of in accordance with Louisiana law and accepted practice. - 2.
 A school nurse or trained school employee shall be authorized to administer auto-injectable epinephrine as defined in La.
 R.S.
 17:436.1 (J)(4)(a) to a student who the school nurse or trained school employee, in good faith, professionally believes is having an anaphylactic reaction, whether such student has a prescription for epinephrine.

-Parents are urged to notify the student's teacher, principal, and or school nurse in writing, in the event the student has an allergy or other condition which may put the student at risk of anaphylaxis. - 7.
-In accordance with Louisiana State Board of Education, Louisiana State Board of Nursing, East Baton Rouge Parish School System, and Great Hearts Academy of Louisiana: Great Hearts Academy of Louisiana's school nurse and or employees are not responsible for any unintentional mistakes or oversights in keeping or giving my child medication.
+Parents are urged to notify the student's teacher, principal, and or school nurse in writing, in the event the student has an allergy or other condition which may put the student at risk of anaphylaxis. - 3.
+In accordance with Louisiana State Board of Education, Louisiana State Board of Nursing, East Baton Rouge Parish School System, and Great Hearts Academy of Louisiana: Great

+Hearts Academy of Louisiana's school nurse and or employees are not responsible for any unintentional mistakes or oversights in keeping or giving my child medication.
 I agree to hold the East Baton Rouge Parish School Board and Greats Hearts Academy of Louisiana from liability from injuries which might occur as a result of the administration of medications by school employees.